-The introduction of Goods and Services Tax on the 1st of July 2017 was a very significant step in the field of indirect tax reforms in India.
+The introduction of Goods and Services Tax on 1st of July 2017 was a very significant step in the field of indirect tax reforms in India.
 By amalgamating a large number of Central and State taxes into a single tax, the aim was to mitigate cascading or double taxation in a major way and pave the way for a common national market.
 From the consumer point of view, the biggest advantage would be in terms of a reduction in the overall tax burden on goods, which was estimated to be around 25%-30%.
 Introduction of GST would also make Indian products competitive in the domestic and international markets.
-Studies show that this would have a boosting impact on economic growth.
+Studies show that this would have a positive impact on economic growth.
 Last but not the least, this tax, because of its transparent and self-policing character, would be easier to administer.